mahendramahtorock/ecommerce_customer_marketing_analytics/README.md

 ## Project Overview

-This project is an **end-to-end Business Analyst case study** built around a synthetic e-commerce business.
+This project is an **end-to-end Business Analyst case study** built around a e-commerce business.

 The goal was not simply to write SQL queries or build a dashboard.
 The project starts with a business problem, translates it into analytical questions, uses SQL to investigate the data, identifies business insights, and converts those insights into recommendations that can support better decisions.